section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 #### What is SQLi?
 SQL injection (SQLi) is the injection or insertion of SQL code, usually via [data transmitted from a website](http://web.archive.org/web/20200817021102/https://secure.wphackedhelp.com/blog/wordpress-sql-injection-prevention).
 When an SQLi attack is deployed successfully, it gives them access to sensitive information and the ability to add/edit/delete data from a database.

-Basically, every action you can take regarding a database can be executed by the attacker.
+Every action you can take regarding a database can be executed by the attacker.
 Other than PHP, [the ASP language](https://www.w3schools.com/asp/default.ASP) is also prone to SQLi.

 An attacker uses data input by the user into the database that isn't sufficiently masked and contains meta-characters, i.e. semicolons, quotation marks, and double hyphens.
 These parameters have specific functions with which the SQL interpreter uses to execute external commands.